jjdblast/bigdata-pipeline_wiki/Setup-Cloud-Environment.md

 sudo docker run -it --name pipeline --net=host -m 48g fluxcapacitor/pipeline bash
 ```

-* Run the following commands *inside of the Docker container*
+* Run the following commands **inside the Docker Container**
 ```
 cd $PIPELINE_HOME && git pull && source $CONFIG_HOME/bash/pipeline.bashrc && $SCRIPTS_HOME/setup/RUNME_ONCE_LARGE.sh
 ```

-* Wait a few mins for initialization to complete!
+* Wait a few mins for initialization to complete...  this may take some time.

 ## Explore Your Environment
 * Navigate to the main demo URL in your browser
 ```
 http://<your-cloud-instance-public-ip>
 ```
-* Click around on the navigation links at the top and familiarize yourself with the environment
+* Click on the navigation links at the top and familiarize yourself with the environment